Tyler3D/Multi-Ogar-Edited-Unlimited/README.md

 * Significant performance improvement and more smooth physics
 * Added protocol optimizations to reduce lags on cell multi split
 * Fixed pop-split behavior
-* Added spectate walk through feature (use Space key in spectate mode to lock the current player or to lock the next one.
-Use key Q to reset into the normal mode.
-Locked player is highlighted on leaderboard)
 * Fixed cell-split order, now split-run works ok
 * A little performance improvement for split/eject
 * Fixed min mass to split/eject